 General direction is received from the Chancellor.
 General supervision is exercised over management, professional, and supervisory staff assigned to the functional areas of responsibility.

 Principles, theories and concepts of financial management

 Principles, methods, and techniques of budgeting

-Principles, methods, techniques of accounting with an emphasis on governmental accounting
+Principles, methods, techniques of accounting and cost accounting with an emphasis on governmental accounting

 Principles, theories and concepts of fund management, investment, and debt administration